Zertz/react-d8picker/CONTRIBUTING.md

 1. Install/use node >=11.10.1
 2. Run `yarn link` from project root
-3. Run `cd docs-site && yarn link react-datepicker`
+3. Run `cd docs-site && yarn link react-d8picker`
 4. Run `yarn build` from project root (at least the first time, this will get you the `dist` directory that holds the code that will be linked to)
 5. Run `yarn install` from project root
 6. Run `yarn start` from project root